 Annie J. Easley (1933-2011)

 Annie J. Easley was an American computer scientist, mathematician, rocket scientist, and one of the first African-Americans to work as a computer scientist at NASA.
 Easley began her career doing computations for researchers, analyzing problems, and doing calculations by hand.
 Her earliest work involved running simulations for the newly planned Plum Brook Reactor Facility.
-She became an adept computer programmer, using languages like the Formula Translating System (Fortran) and the Simple Object Access Protocol (SOAP) to support several NASA's programs.
+She became an adept computer programmer, using languages like the Formula Translating System (Fortran) and the Symbolic Optimal Assembly Programming (SOAP) to support several of NASA's programs.
 She developed and implemented code used in researching energy-conversion systems by analyzing alternative power technology, including the battery technology for early hybrid vehicles and the Centaur upper-stage rocket.
 Later in her career, she became NASA's equal employment opportunity (EEO) counselor.
 In this role, she helped supervisors address gender, race, and age issues in discrimination complaints at the lowest level and in the most cooperative way possible.
 Easley retired from NASA in 1989, but she remained an active participant in the Speaker's Bureau and the Business & Professional Women's association.
 She has inspired many through her enthusiastic participation in outreach programs, breaking down barriers for women and people of color in STEM.